Viejony/swipe_layout_sample/README.md

 ## Instructions
 1. Clone this repository
 2. Build it with Android Studio
-3. Install in a Android device and use it
+3. Install t in an Android device and use it

 ## License
 MIT